robin-gitrep/FarmAnywherelah/README.md

 # FarmAnywherelah!

-## Steps to Deploy the source, configure and demonstrate the Application from any local machine
+## Steps to Deploy the source, configure and demonstrate the Application from any windows local machine

 ### To clone the files in your local directory
 * Open windows command prompt, select the folder you want to clone and run the below command